slingr-stack/http-service/README.md

 ### Connection timeout

 This is the maximum time the service waits to perform the connection to an external service.
-If it times out, an exception is thrown and the request cancelled.
+If it times out, an exception is thrown and the request canceled.
 Default value: 5000 ms (5 sec).
 Set to zero for to wait indefinitely.

 ### Read timeout

 This is the maximum time the service waits to receive the response to a request to an external service.
-If it times out, an exception is thrown and the request cancelled.
+If it times out, an exception is thrown and the request canceled.
 Default value: 60000 ms (60 sec).
 Set to zero to wait indefinitely.

 ### Follow redirects